brentstewart/nextpertise/content/Using_SSH3.md

 ![SSHFS Win](https://raw.githubusercontent.com/billziss-gh/sshfs-win/master/cap.gif#floatright)
 ##  SSHFS

 SSHFS is a file system using SFTP.
 Since SFTP is built on top of SSH, SSHFS inherits all the goodness.
 SSHFS  works for everything I've tested so far - I haven't gotten to the Chromebooks yet, but I _have_ used it in Haiku.
-SSHFS doesn't require server setup beyond installing the SSH server daemon.
+SSHFS requires installing the sshfs package and installing the SSH server daemon.
 File permissions are communicated based on how you login.

 On Linux, the command to mount a directory using SSHFS looks like this (the server is 192.168.1.1).
+> __sudo apt install sshfs__
 > __mkdir ~/server__  _#if it doesn't already exist_
 > __sudo sshfs -o allow_other,default_permissions brent@192.168.1.1:/home/brent /home/brent/server__